St. Olaf Township, Otter Tail County, Minnesota: In popular culture

 St. Olaf is the often-referred to hometown of the character Rose Nylund played by actress Betty White in the television sitcom The Golden Girls that ran on NBC from 1985 to 1992.
-Although possibly based on the actual St. Olaf, the show depicted a fictionalized version of the town with outlandish or inaccurate features, usually with fictionalized Scandinavian cultural and traditional traits.
+Although possibly based on the actual St. Olaf, the show depicted a fictionalized version of the town with outlandish or inaccurate features, usually with fictionalized Scandinavian cultural and traditional traits and references to fictional stupidity.